za08/upd/README.md

 ---

-# UPD - Simple Update Script for Arch Linux
+# UPD - Update Script for Arch Linux

 This repository contains a simple Bash script to automate system maintenance tasks on a Linux machine.
 The script performs the following actions: